greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/order-processing_1_1.md

 ---

-title: "Sales Order Processing"
+title: Sales Order Processing
-description: "This page outlines the Quote to Cash process, starting from account and opportunity creation, quote configuration, approvals, booking requirements and to the ultimate closure of a deal."
+description: This page outlines the Quote to Cash process, starting from account and opportunity creation, quote configuration, approvals, booking requirements and to the ultimate closure of a deal.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/order-processing_1_1/
+linkTitle: Sales Order Processing
+type: docs
 ---

 **Welcome to the Sales Order Processing page!**